vhovenga/CS4850/README.md

 - gamma_2: Number between 0 and 1.
 The scaling factor for the second moment estimator in the adam optimizer (.999 is recommended).
 - learning_rate: Learning rate for the optimizer (values less than .15 are recommended).
 - max_iter: The maximumum iterations for training on the individual curricula.
-- final_iter: The maximum iterationos for training on the whole data set after completion of curriculum training.
+- final_iter: The maximum iterations for training on the whole data set after completion of curriculum training.

 ### Input:
 There are two possible input formats.